 Music and Performance

 In 1993, I founded the Festival de St Agrève in a great barn high in the hills of the Ardèche, France.
-The festival has become an important cultural landmark in that remote region, attracting internationally renowned artists and a public ranging from local farmers to visitors from Lyon and Paris.
+The festival became an important cultural landmark in that remote region, attracting internationally renowned artists and a public ranging from local farmers to visitors from Lyon and Paris.